How To Care For Your Cushions

 How to clean your linen cushions

 As our cushions are manufactured from natural linens, we advise that they are hand-washed only with a non-biological detergent in cold water, not exceeding 30 degrees.
 Our cushions should not be tumble dried as this will cause shrinkage.
 Linen creases naturally, therefore we advise you to iron the cover gently on a linen setting.
+Before cleaning, ensure that you have removed the feather pad from the cushion cover.

 How to clean your velvet cushions

 Velvet cushions should be cleaned on a regular basis to keep them looking fantastic.
 We recommend that velvet cushions are vacuumed on a low power suction setting, removing all dust and hair from the velvet fibres.
 Following this, identify which direction the velvet fibres are woven in and using a soft or fabric brush, brush following those lines.
+Before cleaning, ensure that you have removed the feather pad from the cushion cover.

 Is it normal for pilling to occur?